BenjaminChoron/BenjaminChoron/README.md

 Web Developer
 -------------

 After 10 years as a social worker, I chose to change my professional horizon.
 I followed O'clock's six months training and got my first fullstack developer job at Transway, an ecomobility valuation company.
-It's been two and I become more and more found of front-end development.
-I really like Vue.js framework for its performance and usability.

 *   🌍  I'm based in Paris and Auxerre
 *   ✉️  You can contact me at [benjamin.choron@outlook.com](mailto:benjamin.choron@outlook.com)